Swift Student Challenge 2025 Terms and Conditions

 Application Eligibility Requirements

-• Be registered for free with Apple as an Apple developer or be a member of the Apple Developer Program;
+• Be registered for free with Apple as an Apple Developer or be a member of the Apple Developer Program;

-• Fulfill one of the following requirements:
+• Fulfill one of the following requirements at the time of submission:

-• Be enrolled in an accredited academic institution or official homeschool equivalent;
+• Be enrolled in, or have graduated within the last 90 days from, an accredited academic institution or official homeschool equivalent, or an Apple Developer Academy;

-• Be enrolled in a STEM organization's educational curriculum;
+• Be enrolled in a STEM organization’s educational curriculum; or

-• Have graduated from high school or equivalent within the past 6 months and be awaiting acceptance or have received acceptance to an accredited academic institution;
+• Have graduated from high school or equivalent within the past 6 months and be awaiting acceptance or have received acceptance to an accredited academic institution.

 You can receive a Swift Student Challenge award up to four times.
-You can be a Swift Student Challenge Distinguished winner one time.
+You can be a Swift Student Challenge Distinguished Winner one time.

 A STEM organization is any organization with a membership program that teaches science, technology, engineering, or math outside of a regular school curriculum and is legally recognized as a nonprofit organization.